mskblackbelt/Chem357/357 Experiment guides/Intro to Comp Chem/Proposed lab.md

 - Visualizing density differences in *para-*benzoquinone (IX)
   - Need to visualize *cube* outputs from Gaussian (Python packages [`openchemistry`](https://blog.kitware.com/open-chemistry-avogadro-electronic-structure-in-jupyterlab/), [`pygauss`](https://pypi.org/project/pygauss/) and [`exatomic`](https://github.com/exa-analytics/exatomic))
   - Provide `xyz` file for students in repo

+## Getting Part III to work with CClib/OpenChemistry

+### CJSON structure

+- 'chemicalJson' (or 'chemical json'): **required**, 1 or 0 (new version vs. old, camelCase or spaces in keys)
+- 'atoms': **required**

+### OpenChemistry _molecule.Molecule structure

+- orbitals
+- structure
+- properties
+- vibrations

+OpenChemistry CJSON files expect the following for vibrational data:

+- Seems to take only IR _or_ Raman data?
+Caffeine molecule only has one set of vibrational data
+- Four categories:
+  - 'frequencies':
+      frequency of each mode
+  - 'intensities':
+      intensity of each mode
+  - 'modes':
+      numeric identifier for the mode
+  - 'eigenVectors':
+      array of eigenvectors for each vibration

+Gaussian16 outputs (from cclib import)

+- 'displacement' => 'eigenVectors' (need reshape?)
+- 'frequencies' == 'frequencies'
+- 'intensities' == 'intensities'
+- 'vibration symmetry' : not needed

+Need to add a column for modes.
+Frequencies are already ordered from lowest to highest, just need to add a column (range(1,len(col)))